Skip to main content

 print(my_variable)

-Alternatively, you can also import the entire module file1.py and access the variable using the module name like this:
+Alternatively, you can load variables from another file by importing the entire module - simply import file1.py and access the variable using the module name like this:

 # file2.py